haskell/cabal/README.md

 ### Preview Releases

-_Getting unreleased versions of `cabal-install`_: gives you a chance to try out yet-unreleased features.
+_Getting unreleased versions of `cabal-install`_ gives you a chance to try out yet-unreleased features.
 Currently, we only provide binaries for `x86_64` platforms.

 1. _GitHub preview release built from the tip of the `master` branch_: [download from GitHub](https://github.com/haskell/cabal/releases/tag/cabal-head) or use this GHCup command to install: